fantaz-st/marelaw/src/lessons/lesson-04.md

 ---
-title: "1.4.
+title: "1.6.1.
 Convention of Facilitation of International Maritime Traffic (FAL)"
 read_title: "Convention of Facilitation of International Maritime Traffic (FAL)"
-slug: "lesson-4"
+slug: "lesson-04"
 estimated_hours: 1
 learning_outcomes:
-  - to establish understanding on the importance of facilitating maritime traffic
+  - to analyse on a purpose and scope of the FAL;
-  - to categorise FAL requirements to be complied by a ship
+  - to establish understanding on the importance of facilitating maritime traffic;
-  - to distinguish the different types of documents required by the FAL
+  - to categorise FAL requirements to be complied by a ship;
-  - to differentiate a meaning of the terms used in FAL
+  - to distinguish the different types of documents required by the FAL;
-  - to comment a new amendment to the FAL Convention which aims to address the need to combat illicit activities in the national facilitation programmes of Governments
+  - to differentiate a meaning of the terms used in FAL;
-  - to present a new Maritime Single Window digital system, its implementation procedure and application
+  - to comment a new amendment to the FAL Convention which aims to address the need to combat illicit activities in the national facilitation programmes of Governments;
-  - to analyse on a purpose and scope of the FAL
+  - to present a new Maritime Single Window digital system, its implementation procedure and application.

 links:
 - "General information on FAL on IMO website, available at: [https://www.imo.org/en/About/Conventions/Pages/Convention-on-Facilitation-of-International-Maritime-Traffic-(FAL).aspx](https://www.imo.org/en/About/Conventions/Pages/Convention-on-Facilitation-of-International-Maritime-Traffic-(FAL).aspx)"